 any information that is already in, or comes into, the public domain other than through the employee’s unauthorised disclosure or breach of confidence, or

-any information being deemed a protected disclosure by the employee within the meaning of section 2 of the Whistleblower Protection Law, 2015.
+any information being deemed a protected disclosure by the employee within the meaning of section 2 of the Whistleblower Protection Act, 2015 (Revised).

-The Employee will not, other than with the prior written approval of the Principal, make or issue any press, radio or television statement, or publish or submit for publication any letter or article, or post any content on any social media platform relating directly or indirectly to the business affairs of Grace Christian Academy.
+The Employee will not, other than with the prior written approval of the Principal, make or issue any press, radio or television statement, or publish or submit for publication any letter or article, or post any content on any social media platform relating directly or indirectly to the business affairs of Grace Christian Academy or any of its students or staff members (whether current or past).

 The provisions of this clause are without prejudice to the duties and obligations of the Employee which exist at common law or in equity.